Duties and Responsibilities

-Currently, all of our Information Sessions are being hosted virtually.
-They are free to attend and approximately 45-60 minutes.
-Use the "Register Now" button below to view our calendar and find one that best fits your schedule.
+Information sessions may be hosted in-person or virtually.
+They are free to attend and approximately 30-45 minutes.
+Use the "Register Now" button below to view our calendar, see event details, and find one that best fits your schedule.

-If you have any questions, please email Laura Golomb, Director of Training at Outreach, at email@example.com
+If you have any questions, please email Sophie Wanner, Senior Training Manager, at email@example.com